kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If there is no custom responder, and the application has insufficient availability and a blocking PDB or blocking validating admission webhook, then the imperative eviction responder controller will enter into an API-initiated eviction cold loop with a backoff.
-To help with observability we will increment the `imperative_eviction_responder_controller_failed_evictions` metric.
+To help with observability we will increment the `imperative_eviction_responder_controller_failed_evictions_total` metric once after first three failed attempts.
 The mitigation depends on the application and the consequences of disruption.
-This metric should help users identify these applications.

 A responder could reconcile the status properly without making any progress.
-It is thus recommended to check `creationTimestamp` of the EvictionRequests and observe `evictionrequest_controller_responder_state` metric to see how much it takes for a responder to complete the eviction.
-This metric can be also used to implement additional alerts.
+It is thus recommended to check `creationTimestamp` of the EvictionRequests and also observe `.status.responders[].heartbeatTime` and `status.responders[].expectedCompletionTime` to see how much time it takes or is expected to take for a responder to complete the eviction.

 RBAC permissions for an EvictionRequest resource imply delete permissions for pods and eventually PodGroups and other resources.
 This could result in higher privileges being assigned to users that